 Looking back at the year, it is interesting to note that while the focus of immigration laws tended to be on security, there were a number of bills which conferred significant immigration benefits which were enacted into law.
 Although neither the proposed extension of §245i, the DREAM Act nor the “Earned Legislation” acts were passed by Congress, a number of significant pieces of legislation were.
-We link to the complete text of some the more significant bills and laws from our “Immigration Legislation” page at

 What follows is a list of five of the new laws, and links to further information about each of them: